-All the rotator box pieces I had weren't in good enough shape to use for this project so I asked my employer Regal Research and Manufacturing about making a new one.
+All of the rotator box pieces I had weren't in good enough shape to use for this project so I asked my employer Regal Research and Manufacturing about making a rotator box.
 I had to draw-up new working drawings from parts I had so they could build the new box.
 The pieces were cut on a CNC laser machine and then bent to shape in the brake department.
 The tube on top of the box was then welded in place.
 The original Federal box has a seam and rolled over edge to attach the tube to the top.
 I was a bit nervous assembling the box after the work was done.
 If I had made any mistakes on my drawings they would show up while I was putting the thing together.
 The box assembled fine and all turned out great.

-Here are all the old salvage parts after media blasting.
+Here are all the old salvage parts after I had them media blasted.
 The rotator box was out to the plating shop when I took this photo.
 I had the parts "media" blasted but I think that the blaster must have had some sand in the mix because the finish came out far rougher than I thought it would.
 None of the roughness in the finish showed after powder coating though.
 The yellow piece hanging on the horn is a sample of the color powder coat that will be put on it.
 The yellow is a bit bright but it's the only color we had in stock.